Andreas-Hum/numericalts/README.md

 numerical.js is a TypeScript/JavaScript library that focuses primarily on linear algebra functions, with plans to expand to include other mathematical functions in the future.
 It aims to provide a comprehensive set of tools for performing various linear algebra operations efficiently in JavaScript or TypeScript.

-Please note that numerical.js is currently a work in progress and is not available for download as a package yet.
-However, I are actively working on developing and refining the library, and it will be released as a package soon.
+Please note that numerical.js is currently a work in progress

 [![Version](https://img.shields.io/npm/v/numericaljs.svg)](https://www.npmjs.com/package/numericaljs)
 [![Downloads](https://img.shields.io/npm/dm/numericaljs.svg)](https://www.npmjs.com/package/numericaljs)